Table Of Contents

 What Is Fungal Acne?

-One of the warning signs of fungal folliculitis is pimples that don’t respond to the usual acne medications.
+One of the warning signs of fungal folliculitis is pimples that don’t respond to typical acne medications.
 If you find yourself breaking out from everything—creams, toners, moisturizers—that could be another indication that you have fungal acne.
-Because it looks so similar to bacterial acne, one of the best ways to find out if you have this condition is a diagnosis from your dermatologist.

 Why is My Acne Itchy?